-The International Hub offers an International Orientation Programme, which includes a welcome and information session and a range of activities to help you to feel at home.
+The International Hub offers an (example: International Orientation Programme), that includes a welcome and information session and a range of activities to help you to feel at home.
 For students living in Halls of Residence, this starts as soon as you arrive.

 We will hold a 'What's The Difference' workshop where we will discuss UK and local customs, language and food and we will explain the many opportunities for travel around the UK and Europe.

-During the first day of the Orientation Programme you will be able to speak to our Finance Team about the payment of your fees.
-You may need to have a short interview with them, but this will depend on your circumstances.
+You will be able to speak to our Finance Team about the payment of your fees when you arrive.
 Here is a quick guide to what you can expect:

-Study Abroad students - if you have applied for a one-semester Programme, your (or your University) should pay the Study Abroad Fee Package in full before you arrive.
-If paid you will not need a Finance interview.
+One-semester Programme - you (or your University) should pay the Study Abroad Fee Package in full before you arrive.

-If you are have applied for a full academic year Programme, you (or your University) should pay 50% of the Fee Package before you arrive, and the remaining 50% within three months of arrival.
+Full academic year Programme - you (or your University) should pay 50% of the Fee Package before you arrive, and the remaining 50% within three months of arrival.

 See Study Abroad Fee Package Details for prices and to see what is included in the Fee Package.

-International Exchange students - there is no tuition fee due, but if you choose to live in Halls of Residence (recommended), you will automatically be liable for the International Exchange Fee Package, which you will be expected to pay in full before arrival.
+One-semester Programme - there is no tuition fee due, but if you choose to live in Halls of Residence (recommended), you will automatically be liable for the International Exchange Fee Package and you (or your University) should pay the Fee in full before you arrive.